 Why Volunteer with HYP?

-- Helping to provide affordable homeownership for low income families in our community
+- Help provide affordable homeownership to low income families in our community

-- Involvement and participation in the community in which we live
+- Impact the community in which we live

-- Contact with other leaders in the Seattle area
+- Communicate with other leaders in the Seattle area

 What kind of time commitment is required?